Is Addiction Genetic?

 How Is Addiction a Disease?

-According to a Substance Abuse and Mental Health Services Administration (SAMHSA) webcast, a generation ago, people considered addiction more of a behavioral problem.
+According to a Substance Use Disorder and Mental Health Services Administration (SAMHSA) webcast, a generation ago, people considered addiction more of a behavioral problem.
 In this perspective, a lack of willpower, a moral failing were to blame.

 That thinking has shifted somewhat.
 The American Society of Addiction Medicine (ASAM) defines addiction as “a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”